Rogerjw/Objectivity-Challenge/README.md

 # Objectivity-Challenge

-This repository comprises two C# console applications, Array Change and Bank Account Management System, built using the .NET 6 framework in Visual Studio 2022.
+This repository comprises of two C# console applications, Array Change and Bank Account Management System, built using the .NET 6 framework in Visual Studio 2022.

 ## Installation
 To run these applications, you will need to have the .NET 6 framework installed on your machine.
 Lesser .NET versions may not work.